 Among the biggest questions that a divorcing couple might face during this time is what they could do to their marital home.
-A possible answer to this question includes buying out the other but there is also another good route to take which is to sell and divide the sale proceeds between the two parties.
+A possible answer to this question includes buying out the other, but another good route to take is to sell and divide the sale proceeds between the two parties.

-In any situation, there are a couple of advantages and disadvantages that one can consider before finalizing the decision.
-In this case, one big disadvantage worth considering is the fact that children who have already stayed in the house for quite some time will be uprooted.
+In any situation, one can consider a couple of advantages and disadvantages before finalizing the decision.
+In this case, one big disadvantage worth considering is that children who have stayed in the house for quite some time will be uprooted.

-On top of that, there are several fees that need to be paid prior to the sale.
-These fees include the broker’s fees, any capital gains tax, settling any mortgages, among others.
+On top of that, several fees need to be paid before the sale.
+These include the broker’s fees, capital gains tax, and mortgages.

 However, the prime advantage is the opportunity to begin anew.
-Many couples consider the selling of the house as an act to create closure to their marriage.
+Many couples consider selling the house to create closure to their marriage.

-Once you have reached the decision to finally sell the house, you will now embark on a tedious expedition and a highly-detailed procedure that will ultimately result in the final sale of your once marital home.
+Once you have finally decided to sell the house, you will embark on a tedious expedition and a highly detailed procedure that will ultimately result in the final sale of your once marital home.

-In this post we will take a look at what one can expect during this complicated period of your divorce; whether a court intervention is required, and whether reaching an amicable settlement can be a great route to take.
+In this post, we will look at what one can expect during this complicated period of your divorce, whether a court intervention is required, and whether reaching an amicable settlement can be a great route.

-Going through a divorce is a very tumultuous period in one’s life and one that can be considered as a highly stressful one as well.
+Going through a divorce is a very tumultuous period in one’s life that can be considered highly stressful.

 Studies have supported that divorce has a great negative effect on the mental well-being of the wives, husbands, and the children involved.

-That said, among the things that one can expect during selling the house during divorce is the likelihood of the couple to act on their emotions.
+That said, among the things that one can expect when selling a house during divorce is the likelihood of the couple acting on their emotions.

-This is not ideal because, one of the benefits that one will likely risk if people acted on their emotions is the house being sold at a lower price than it could possibly be sold.
+This is not ideal because one of the risks people will likely face if they act on their emotions is that the house will be sold at a lower price than it could be sold for.

-It is important to always keep in mind that while there is a high sense of urgency to settle the house being sold, getting the best price should be the main priority in order for both of the couples to get the most out of the selling proceeds.
+It is important to remember that while there is a high sense of urgency to settle the house being sold, getting the best price should be the main priority for both couples to get the most out of the selling proceeds.

-Before reaching the point of sale, the couple must then agree on the other crucial aspects of the sale such as the final selling date, and how the amount will be split.
+Before reaching the point of sale, the couple must agree on the other crucial aspects of the sale, such as the final selling date and how the amount will be split.

 Reaching an Agreement